ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 }
 ```

-In my opinion this is not just tedious, it is also error prone(easy to forget) and somehow nagging on my immutable oppinion on mutability.
+In my opinion, this is not just tedious, it is also error prone(easy to forget) and somehow nagging on my immutable opinion on mutability.
-Instead I use an arrow function for each and every class function.
+Instead, I use an arrow function for each and every class function.
 This way I can stop thinking about this matter.

 _Implicit this Binding With Arrow Functions_